enesbol/Garbage-Management-at-Istanbul/README.md

 ## Conclusion
 According to the results, this number is expected to reach by an increase of 10.7574% to 6.823m in 2022 in Istanbul, where the garbage production in 2021 is 6.161 m tons.

-It has been found that the provinces that will be most affected by the garbage problem will be Şile, Çatalca and Adalar, respectively.
+It has been found that the provinces that will be most affected by the garbage problem will be Şile, Çatalca and Adalar respectively.

 ## Data